-The town is famous for its carpets and tapestries, some of which produced on the largest carpet loom in the world at "Donegal Carpet Factory".
-These carpets, hand-knotted in Turkish style, are known as Donegals.
-They have adorned important buildings in Ireland, including Buckingham Palace, Dublin Castle, Royal Hospital Kilmainham, Aras an Uachtarain, and internationally The White House, the Vatican, 10 Downing Street and many state buildings around the world.
-Killybegs' factory closed in 2003.
-Since 2006 it has been open as Maritime & Heritage Centre which provides information on carpet making and fishing industry.
-Tours are organized daily and visitors can see how smaller carpets are made and even try making a knot.
-A ship simulator is available which is Ireland's most modern.
-It offers 3 levels of technique providing fun and testing navigation skills.
-The Maritime & Heritage Centre is open all year round.
+The town is famous for its carpets and tapestries, some of which produced on world's largest carpet pland "Donegal Carpet Factory".
+Donegals carpets are hand-knotted (in Turkish style) and have adorned important irish buildings (like Buckingham Palace, Dublin Castle, Royal Hospital Kilmainham, Aras an Uachtarain).
+Sadly, the factory was closed in 2003, but since 2006 functions as Maritime and Heritage Centre (providing information on carpet making and local fishing industry).
+Tours are organized daily.
+The town also has a ship simulator (Ireland's most modern) offering 3 levels of navigation skills.
+The Centre is open all year-round.

-The registered blue flag Fintra beach lies on the outskirts of Killybegs.
-It consists of fine golden sand, and boasts large numbers of visitors during the peak tourist season.
-Fintra beach is lifeguarded through the whole bathing season, and is regarded as one of Ireland's safest beaches.
+The blue-flagged Fintra Beach is on town's outskirts and features fine golden sand.
+Fintra Beach is lifeguarded through the whole season and is regarded as one of Ireland's safest.